Leadership in Abundance

 Within the senior leadership team, individuals serve as first among equals or chief officer in a given functional area of primary responsibility.
 The language of “chief officer” is familiar in the role of “Chief Academic Officer” and “Chief Financial Officer.”
 Chief officer is not a rank; it is a role.

 The leadership team may have deans working with directors as first among equals.
 Different rank, parallel role.
-Chief of Staff serves as an extension of the office of the President and coordinates among the other chief officers.

 A first among equals approach means being responsive to changing conditions; an individual’s capacity to serve will, at times, seem to stretch the boundaries of a strict job description in order to place project and need above reporting structure.
 First among equals means shared successes and shared failures.
 Celebrations are inclusive.
 Challenges, vulnerabilities, and mistakes are treated with transparency.